 Filing for Unemployment

 The first question to ask is if you’re eligible for benefits in the first place.

-Typically, to be eligible for unemployment you need to have worked a salaried job, where you earned the benefits.
+Typically, to be eligible for unemployment you need to have worked a salaried job for an employer.
 Employers pay federal unemployment tax to fund the unemployment account of the federal government.
 Businesses also may have to pay state unemployment taxes.

 The first part of eligibility relates to how you work.
 The second part relates to how you stop working.